yanranw1/E-Commerce-FullStack/README.md

 <img width="1437" alt="ShopOwner" src="https://github.com/user-attachments/assets/994364ca-4275-4a9d-beb2-26c4bd5a163f">

-##Acknowledgment
+## Acknowledgment
 This project is partially based on the following tutorial:

-[PedroTech - React Shopping Cart Ecommerce Beginner Website](https://www.youtube.com/watch?v=tEMrD9t85v4) We acknowledge the valuable guidance provided by this tutorial, which laid the foundation for the frontend shopping cart functionality.
+[PedroTech - React Shopping Cart Ecommerce Beginner Website](https://www.youtube.com/watch?v=tEMrD9t85v4) We acknowledge the valuable guidance provided by this tutorial, which laid the foundation for the frontend.